Urban Land Institute: 1980–1999

-2000–Present
+2000–present

 In 2000, the ULI Prize for Visionaries in Urban Development was established and the number of ULI District Councils grew to 39, expanding to Europe, Asia, and South America as National Councils.
 A year later, in 2001, ULI opened its first European office in Brussels, Belgium.
 That same year, the first Young Leaders group was established by the ULI Houston District Council.
 A majority of the other District Councils have a Young Leaders group by 2005, and ULI opened its first Canadian District Council in Toronto, Ontario that same year.

 The European office relocated to London and founded the Community Action Grant program in 2004.
 In 2007, the ULI Terwilliger Center for Housing was created in addition to the opening of a ULI office in Hong Kong.
 By 2008, ULI membership would exceed 40,000.
 That same year, ULI created the ULI Daniel Rose Center for Public Leadership in Land Use along with the launch of the Urban Investment Network in Europe.
 In 2011, the National Building Museum announced ULI as the 2012 Honor Award recipient for its years of dedication to leadership in urban planning and developing sustainable communities.

 In 2012, ULI absorbed the Greenprint Foundation (now known as ULI Greenprint), a global alliance of real estate owners and developers which uses benchmarking and knowledge sharing to help the industry cost-effectively reduce greenhouse gas emissions.

 In 2014, ULI and the National League of Cities entered a partnership to jointly guide the direction and operations of the Rose Center for Public Leadership, helping expand its work and influence to a wider audience of city officials.
+The partnership ended in 2019.

 In 2015, ULI established the Building Healthy Places program, which focuses on intersections between health, social and racial equity and the built environment.

 Programs

-Since the middle of the 20th century, ULI has been hired by city governments and private land owners as consultants for tackling local real estate and development problems.
+Since the middle of the 20th century, ULI has been hired by city governments and private land owners as consultants for tackling local real estate and development problems through the advisory services program.
 These multidisciplinary teams - consisting of members with expertise in architecture, urban planning, transportation consulting, finance, and market trends - have had many of their recommendations adopted or implemented.
 The institute's local district councils, have provided events for government officials and private industry leaders to deliberate about future land use challenges and have also established an UrbanPlan classroom-based curriculum that been widely adopted by schools across the United States and Canada, and expanded globally.
 In addition, ULI has taken part in a number of partnerships in order to provide leadership and awareness in urban development practices, including one with the World Economic Forum (WEF).